latolukasz/beeorm-doc/docs/guide/queries_log.md

 engine.RegisterQueryLogger(&MyLogger{}, true, true, true)
 ```

-This method requires instance of `beeorm.LogHandler` interface:
+This method requires an implementation of the `beeorm.LogHandler` interface:

 ```go
 type LogHandler interface {